signalmindlab/drabdus.com/_pages/about.md

 ### Research Vision

 Dr. Samad's work continues to push the boundaries of wireless communication technology, with a particular focus on developing robust, efficient solutions for next-generation networks.
 His interdisciplinary approach, combining traditional electromagnetic theory with modern artificial intelligence techniques, positions him at the cutting edge of telecommunications research.
-His contributions are helping to shape the future of wireless communications, from 5G deployment to the development of 6G technologies.
+His contributions are helping to shape the future of wireless communications.

 <!--
 =====================================================